-Important Points to Note About the Property:
+Important Points to Note:

-The report covers matters that, in the surveyor's opinion, need to be dealt with or may affect the value of the property.
+The report covers matters that, in the Surveyor's opinion, need to be dealt with or may affect the value of the property.

 We carry out only a visual inspection.
 This means that we do not take up carpets, floor coverings or floorboards, move furniture or remove the contents of cupboards.